-Received her Bachelor's degree in Business Management from Penn State Erie, The Behrend College.
-Carla joined the Civic Institute after working in both the financial and manufacturing sectors.
+Carla Kuebler received her Bachelor's degree in Business Management from Penn State Erie, The Behrend College.
+Carla worked in both the financial and manufacturing sectors before joining the Civic Institute in 2008.
 Her primary focus is supporting data analysis and evaluation.
-As administrative support, she is the contact person at the Institute and also maintains our website.
+As administrative support, she is the point of contact at the Institute and also maintains our website.

 Action Plan Coordinator

-Received a Bachelor's in urban studies from the University of Pittsburgh and a master's degree in urban planning from the University of Pennsylvania, School of Design.
-Before joining the Civic Institute to lead UnifiedErie's prevention efforts, Jacqueline worked as a planner and project manager in the public, private and non-profit sectors of planning; including housing and community development, master planning, and neighborhood revitalization plans.
-She has led community outreach efforts, managed interdisciplinary teams, and engaged a multitutde of stakeholders to foster a collaborative decision-making process.
-Jacqueline is an Erie native, enjoys spending time with her husband and three girls, running outdoors , and finding new and interesting places to explore!
+Jacqueline Spry received a Bachelor's in urban studies from the University of Pittsburgh and a master's degree in urban planning from the University of Pennsylvania, School of Design.
+Jacqueline joined the Civic Institute in 2019 to lead UnifiedErie's prevention efforts, She worked as a planner and project manager in the public, private and non-profit sectors of planning; including housing and community development, master planning, and neighborhood revitalization plans.
+She has also led community outreach efforts, managed interdisciplinary teams, and engaged a multitude of stakeholders to foster a collaborative decision-making process.
+Jacqueline is an Erie native, enjoys spending time with her husband and three girls, running outdoors, and finding new and interesting places to explore!